directangular/k8s-lock-action/README.md

 ## Stuck locks

-If the secret gets messed up somehow the task will block until it hits `max-attempts`, and then will fail.
+If the secret gets messed up somehow the task will block until it hits `max_attempts`, and then will fail.
 You can unblock it by overwriting the secret manually:

     kubectl create secret generic <secret_name> --from-literal=next_build=<next_build> --dry-run -o yaml | kubectl replace -f -